 Don't toss that!
 5 items that should never go in the trash

-Have you ever wondered what to do with dead batteries, broken electronics, and burnt out light bulbs?
-Read on to find out which common household items often wrongfully end up the trash – and what you should do with them instead.
+Have you ever wondered what to do with dead batteries, broken electronics, and burnt-out light bulbs?
+Read on to find out which common household items often wrongfully end up in the trash – and what you should do with them instead.